franzbu/EnhancedSpaces.spoon/README.md

 <img src='https://github.com/franzbu/EnhancedSpaces.spoon/blob/main/doc/demo2.gif' />

 This animated GIF doesn't show what EnhancedSpaces is mainly about, which is organizing windows on more than one virtual screen.
-An animation like this can hardly do handling virtual screens justice, which is why you are invited to experience this first-hand.
+An animation like this can hardly do handling virtual screens justice, which is why I invite you to experience that first-hand.

 Nonetheless, the animation still gives you a glimpse of one of EnhancedSpaces' strengths when it comes to managing windows, namely automatically resizing and positioning your windows by a flick of your pointing device.
 BTW, resizing and positioning can also be done using [keyboard shortcuts](https://github.com/franzbu/EnhancedSpaces.spoon/tree/main#automatic-resizing-and-positioning---keyboard) or [automations](https://github.com/franzbu/EnhancedSpaces.spoon/tree/main#open-windows-in-pre-arranged-mspaces).